A Guide to Ferry Transport in American Samoa

 1. Keep in touch with the Water Transportation Division for check-in and sailing updates.

-2. If you want to island-hop in the Manu'a Islands, it's easier to take the boat from Ta'u to Ofu-Olosega.
+2. If you want to island-hop in the Manu'a Islands, it's easier to take an alia boat from Ta'u to Ofu-Olosega.

 3. When you want to pass someone while walking around the ship, it's polite to say "tulou".